MicrosoftDocs/power-platform/power-platform/admin/sync-logic.md

 Synchronization for an appointment from Dynamics 365 to Exchanges works as follows:

-- Mapping: Appointment records in Dynamics 365 will be synchronized to Exchange as meetings.
+- Mapping: Appointment rows in Dynamics 365 are synchronized to Exchange as meetings.

-- Appointment status and reminder: When the appointment status in Dynamics 365 is **Completed**, **Canceled**, or **Free** the appointment will be synced to Exchange as **Free** and no reminder set.
+- Appointment status and reminder: When the appointment status in Dynamics 365 is **Completed**, **Canceled**, or **Free** the appointment is synced to Exchange as **Free** and no reminder set.
 When creating an appointment, if the appointment is more than 7 days in the past the reminder won't be set.

-- Appointment invitations: When the appointment is created in Dynamics 365 and synced to Exchange, invitations won't be sent when the **scheduledStart** is in the past or no attendees are present.
+- Appointment invitations: When the appointment is created in Dynamics 365 and synced with Exchange, invitations won't be sent if the **scheduledStart** is in the past or there's no attendees.

-When the appointment is updated in Dynamics 365 and synced to Exchange, invitations won't be sent when the **scheduledStart** is in the past or the user syncing the appointment is not the appointment organizer, the appointment doesn't have attendees, or none of the sensitive properties\* have changed.
+When the appointment is updated in Dynamics 365 and synced with Exchange, invitations won't be sent when the **scheduledStart** is in the past or the user syncing the appointment is not the appointment organizer, the appointment doesn't have attendees, or none of the sensitive properties\* have changed.

-\**Sensitive properties are those properties for which Exchange will trigger an invite as they are relevant for all the parties involved in the meeting: Subject, Body, Location, IsAllDayEvent, ScheduledStart, ScheduledEnd, RequiredAttendees, OptionalAttendees, Organizer, AppointmentStatus, PriorityCode, RecurrencePattern.*
+\**Sensitive properties are those properties which Exchange will trigger an invite as they are relevant for all the parties involved in the meeting: Subject, Body, Location, IsAllDayEvent, ScheduledStart, ScheduledEnd, RequiredAttendees, OptionalAttendees, Organizer, AppointmentStatus, PriorityCode, RecurrencePattern.*

 ### Cancelled and deleted appointments

-An appointment cancellation will be sent to the parties by Exchange only when the appointment gets physically deleted in the organizer's mailbox.
+An appointment cancellation is sent to the attendees by Exchange only when the appointment gets physically deleted in the organizer's mailbox.
+If the appointment is deleted only in Dynamics 365, then a cancellation isn't sent in the following scenarios:

-When an appointment is deleted in Dynamics 365, cancellations won't be sent when the scheduled start is in the past or if the user syncing the appointment is not the appointment organizer, or if the appointment doesn't have attendees.
-By default appointments that are cancelled in Dynamics 365 won't propagate to Exchange as cancellation.
+ - When the scheduled start is in the past.
+ - The user syncing the appointment is not the appointment organizer.
+ - The appointment doesn't have attendees.

+By default, appointments that are cancelled in Dynamics 365 won't propagate to Exchange as cancellation.
 This behavior can be changed with the *SSSPropagateAppointmentCancellationsToExchange* [orgsDbOrgSetting](orgdborgsettings.md).
 When this is enabled, cancelling an appointment in Dynamics 365 will cancel the meeting on Exchange which will send appointment cancellation to the attendees.

-When a appointment is deleted in Dynamics and synced to Exchange the appointment will be deleted on Exchange only if all these conditions are met:
+When a appointment is deleted in Dynamics and synced with Exchange the appointment is deleted on Exchange only if all these conditions are met:

 - The appointment is linked, the syncing user is the appointment organizer.
 - The appointment is in the future.